boracandan/least-squares-illustration/README.md

 - Pan: hold right mouse button and drag
 - Zoom: use scroll wheel
 - Curve updates instantly based on added points and degree
+- Press the "R" key on the keyboard to delete all points and reset the graph

 ---